tjanek/oracle18c-xe/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Database please see the [Oracle Database Online Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/index.html).

 ## About
-This is a modified Dockerfile of fuzziebrain user [Docker 18.4.0](https://github.com/fuzziebrain/docker-oracle-xe)
+This is a modified Dockerfile of fuzziebrain user [docker-oracle-xe](https://github.com/fuzziebrain/docker-oracle-xe)

 The problem with oracle images is extremely slow start.
 On the first start database is created, and this step can take several minutes.